Skip to content

 # any random name, can be optional

-- name: ffmpeg-export
+- name: producer-export

 # name of the service that is exported, has to map to the service name defined in manifest

-exportServiceName: mjpeg-service
+exportServiceName: producer-service

 # name of the component that the service belongs to, is used to determine where the export is created

-exportingComponent: ffmpeg
+exportingComponent: video-producer

 # name of the component that the service has to be imported for, is used to determine where the import is created

-importingComponent: mjpeg
+importingComponent: video-consumer